Vraj-Data-Scientist/prediction-on-hospital-readmission/README.md

 ### Steps
 1. **Data Exploration**:
    - Analyzed dataset for missing values, distributions, and imbalances.
-   - Visualized relationships between features (e.g., time in hospital, number of medications) and readmission.
+   - Visualized relationships between features (e.g., time in hospital, number of medications) and readmission using Seaborn and Matplotlib.

 2. **Feature Engineering**:
    - Created new features like service_utilization (sum of outpatient, emergency, and inpatient visits).